study about Echinacea

 a) Major

-Highly clinically significant.
-Avoid combinations; the risk of the interaction outweighs the benefit.
+clinically significant.
+Avoid combinations; the risk of the interaction

 b) Moderate

-Moderately clinically significant.
-Usually avoid combinations; use it only under special circumstances.
+clinically significant.
+Usually avoid combinations; use it only under special

 c) minor